 At June 30, 2003, a total of 535,337 common shares associated with a 2002 acquisition were held in escrow, subject to future issuance contingent upon meeting certain contractual performance criteria.
 These shares, which were included in treasury stock, will be included in the computation of basic and diluted earnings per share at the beginning of the period when all conditions necessary for their issuance have been met.
-Dividends paid on these shares are reinvested in common stock.
+Dividends paid on these shares are reinvested in common stock and are also held in escrow.